DinoDevs/GladiatusCrazyAddon/documentation/Troubleshooting.md

 **Beware!** Other extensions that can affect Gladiatus (Adblock, uBlock...) may create console errors, we suggest to disable them before inspecting the console.

-## Make sure your connection/computer speed is enough
+## Make sure your connection and computer speed is enough

 Gladiatus is mostly made of pictures, GCA is made of scripts, all this can put some load on your internet and hardware, if it's not enough, some parts of the website can stop showing or working as they normally should.